jeremiahsnapp/dev-lxc/README.md

 # dev-lxc

-A tool for creating Chef Server clusters and Chef Analytics clusters using LXC containers.
+A tool for building Chef Server clusters and Chef Analytics clusters using LXC containers.

-Using [ruby-lxc](https://github.com/lxc/ruby-lxc) it builds a standalone Chef Server or tier Chef Server cluster composed of a backend and multiple frontends with round-robin DNS resolution.
-It can also build a standalone or tier Chef Analytics server and connect it with the Chef Server.
+Using [ruby-lxc](https://github.com/lxc/ruby-lxc) it builds servers and optionally installs and configures many Chef products including a standalone Chef Server or tier Chef Server cluster composed of a backend and multiple frontends with round-robin DNS resolution.

 dev-lxc also has commands to manipulate Chef node containers.
 For example, dev-lxc can bootstrap a container by installing Chef Client, configuring it for a Chef Server and running a specified run_list.